 What I like about Publisher’s filler text is that it’s dynamic.
 So when you adjust the size of the text frame, text is automatically removed or added depending on whether you make the frame smaller or larger.

-The other thing is that in Publisher, the filler text gets treated like one unit.
-There’s no selecting it at the paragraph or character level.
+The other thing is that in Publisher, the filler text gets treated like one unit by default.
+There’s no selecting it at the paragraph or character level, unless you check that option in the preferences.
 In InDesign though, you can select any part of it, remove something, break it into more paragraphs, copy it, etc.